johannesstroebele91/React-Library/documentation/components/class-components.md

 - are called "smart" or stateful
 - they have a state,
   - which is why they can implement logic for controlling the state
-  - such as lifecycle methods e.g. do sth. when the components renders, mounts, update ...
+  - such as lifecycle methods e.g. do sth. when the components renders, mounts, update ..
 - are dependent on the parent class React.Component
 - enables to inject data into the component
   - by passing props down to the class component
   - props are accessible via "this.props"
-- has "refs" keyword to reference elements in the components (instead of document.
+- has "refs" keyword to reference elements in the components
-- getelementbyid() )
+- (instead of Document.getElementById() )

 ```javascript
 class Welcome extends React.Component {